19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Voluntary contributions

-13B\.—(1) Notwithstanding anything in this Act but subject to any regulations made under section 77 —
+13B\.—(1) Notwithstanding anything in this Act but subject to any regulations made under section 77(1) —

+(a) any person may —

-(a) a person who is a citizen or permanent resident of Singapore in respect of whom no contribution is required to be paid under this Act may contribute voluntarily to the Fund in such manner and at such rate as the Minister may direct; and
+(i) if he is a citizen or permanent resident of Singapore in respect of whom no contribution is required to be paid under this Act, contribute voluntarily to the Fund in such manner and at such rate as the Minister may direct; or

+(ii) on or after 1st January 2011, voluntarily pay to the Fund contributions for any other person (being a citizen or permanent resident of Singapore in respect of whom no contribution is required to be paid under this Act) in such manner and at such rate as the Minister may direct;

+(b) the Board shall credit every contribution received under paragraph (a)(i) or (ii) into an ordinary account, a medisave account or a special account, for the purposes specified in section 13(1), in such manner as the Minister may direct; and

+(c) the Minister may give different directions in respect of different classes of members.

+(2) Notwithstanding anything in this Act but subject to any regulations made under section 77(1) —

+(a) any person may, on or after 1st January 2011, voluntarily pay to the Fund contributions for any other person (being a citizen or permanent resident of Singapore in respect of whom any contribution is required to be paid under this Act, but no contribution is required to be paid under this Act by the first-mentioned person) in such manner and at such rate as the Minister may direct;

-(b) the Board shall credit every contribution received under paragraph (a) into an ordinary account, a medisave account or a special account, for the purposes specified in section 13(1), in such manner as the Minister may direct, and the Minister may give different directions in respect of different classes of members.
+(b) the Board shall credit every contribution received under paragraph (a) into an ordinary account, a medisave account or a special account, for the purposes specified in section 13(1), in such manner as the Minister may direct; and

-[30/98]
+(c) the Minister may give different directions in respect of different classes of members.

-(2) The amount which a person may contribute voluntarily under subsection (1) or section 7(4) shall not exceed the sum of $28,800 in any year or such other sum as the Minister may, from time to time, prescribe by notification in theGazette.
+(3) The aggregate of the following amounts which may be contributed by or for a person shall not, in any year, exceed such sum as the Minister may prescribe by regulations made under section 77(1):

-(3) For the purpose of computing the sum referred to in subsection (2) in any year —

-(a) the following amounts shall be included:

-(i) the amount contributed by a person in that year which is obligatory under this Act; and
+(a) the amount which that person may contribute voluntarily in that year under subsection (1)(a)(i);

-[40/2007 wef 01/01/2008]

-[25/2008 wef 01/11/2008]

-(ii) subject to paragraph (b)(ii), any voluntary contribution paid by the employer of that person under section 7(4)(c) in that year; and

-(iii) [Deleted by Act 25/2008 wef 01/11/2008]

-(b) the following amounts shall be excluded:

-(i) any contribution made by a person in that year under sections 73 and 79;
+(b) the amount which may be contributed for that person in that year under subsection (1)(a)(ii) or (2)(a); and

-[40/2007 wef 01/10/2007]

-(ia) [Deleted by Act 25/2008 wef 01/11/2008]

-(ii) any voluntary contribution made in that year by the employer of that person under section 7(4)(c) specifically for the purposes of that person’s medisave account, where such voluntary contribution does not exceed $1,500; and

-[40/2007 wef 01/10/2007]

-(iii) any contribution made in that year by that person or any other person under section 27B, 27C, 27D, 27E or 27F or under any regulations referred to in section 27G or 27H.

-[31/2003 wef 01/01/2004]

-(4) [Deleted by Act 25/2008 wef 01/11/2008]

-(5) [Deleted by Act 25/2008 wef 01/11/2008]
+(c) such other amounts which may be contributed by or for that person in that year as the Minister may prescribe by regulations made under section 77(1).

+(4) Every amount voluntarily paid to the Fund on or after 1st January 2011, but before the date of commencement of section 5 of the Central Provident Fund (Amendment) Act 2011, by a person as a contribution for any other person (being a citizen or permanent resident of Singapore in respect of whom no contribution is required to be paid under this Act, or being a citizen or permanent resident of Singapore in respect of whom any contribution is required to be paid under this Act, but no contribution is required to be paid under this Act by the first-mentioned person) shall be deemed to be and always to have been validly paid, and no legal proceedings shall lie or be instituted or maintained in any court of law on account of or in respect of any such payment.

+[Act 20 of 2011 wef 30/12/2011]

 ### Payment of cash grant by Government into Fund